openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 # Renault Binding

-This binding allow MyRenault App. users to get battery status and other data from their cars.
+This binding allows MyRenault App. users to get battery status and other data from their cars.
+They can also heat their cars by turning ON the HVAC status and toggle the car's charging mode.

-A binding that translates the [python based renault-api](https://renault-api.readthedocs.io/en/latest/) in an easy to use binding.
+The binding translates the [python based renault-api](https://renault-api.readthedocs.io/en/latest/) in an easy to use openHAB java binding.

 ## Supported Things